Public Safety and Accessibility are Our Priorities

 Updates to the Temporary Outdoor Patio and Retail Space program became effective April 1, 2021.
 This page contains the most up-to-date information.

-Effective June 10, 2021, provincial COVID-19 health restrictions will allow indoor and outdoor dining with a maximum of 6 people per table.
+Effective July 1, restaurants, pubs, bars, lounges and cafes can be open for both indoor and outdoor dining, with no restrictions.
 The temporary patio program will continue to receive applications through the season.

 If you have any questions regarding the status of your temporary patio location or application, please email email@example.com.